Atta-Tan/simple-custom-training-dataset-yolov8-vehicle-counting/README.md

 In this project, I will show how to easily setup process and run counting py file using original weight of YOLOv8 first, and the next step, I will display how to train custom data weight for my specific task, to classify 11 different vehicle classes.

-more information about Ultralytics: https://docs.ultralytics.com/
+More information about Ultralytics: https://docs.ultralytics.com/

 ## Getting Started
 clone this repo to get .py files for vehicle connting